Purchases made through links earn us a small commission, at no extra cost to you.

 It would have been nice to spend the night, or even another day, because there were a lot of places I didn’t get to visit.
 I’m sure there are plenty of hidden gems still to discover!

 Tips for Visiting Inishmore

-- Getting There: Aran Island Ferries offers service to Inishmore from Rossaveal, 40 km west of Galway.
+Getting There: Aran Island Ferries offers year round service to Inishmore from Rossaveal, 40 km west of Galway.
 Crossing time is usually 40 minutes, but can take up to an hour depending on the sea conditions.
+Check the ferry timetable here.
 I recommend booking in advance in high season and on the weekends.
 I went on a Saturday at the end of September and my ferry was full.
-If you book online you’ll receive a 10% discount.
+If you book your return tickets online you’ll receive a 10% discount.

 - You can also take a ferry from Doolin or a 10 minute flight from Connemara regional airport.

 Getting Around Inis Mór: The most fulfilling way to get around Inishmore is by bike.
 You can rent bikes at the end of the pier for €15/day (plus a €10 deposit you get back when you return the bike).
 Check bike availability and current prices here.